pranigopu/pranigopu.github.io/docs/philosophy/epistemology/1-key-concepts-in-epistemology.md

 **Entity (as defined in metaphysics)**:

 An entity is a subset of existence whose identity is independent of one’s consciousness; it is a concrete, or a concrete referent of an abstraction.
 It can be composed of one or more entities—components—each with its own identity, or it can be irreducible, but it exists and is what it is independent of consciousness.
-Note that an entity can be a specific arrangement (i.e. interconnections) of other entities (all entities are either irreducible entities or arrangements of irreducible entities) to which different non-identifying facts may apply at different times (ex. position, movement, change in shape — given that the arrangement is not tied to the shape).
+Note that an entity can be a specific arrangement (i.e. interconnections) of other entities (all entities are either irreducible entities or arrangements of irreducible entities) to which different non-identifying facts may apply at different times (e.g. position, movement, change in shape — given that the arrangement is not tied to the shape).

 **NOTE**: _Given the above concept of entity, facts are thus facts of entities (i.e. facts metaphysically inseparable from and derived from entities) ultimately (i.e. maybe indirectly, but certainly)._